tomblancdev/tomblancdev/README.md

 ## About me

-I'm a french web developer, currently working at [Argedis](http://www.argedis.com) as a data analyst.
+I'm a french web developer, currently working at [Argedis](http://www.argedis.com) as a fullstack developper and data engineer.

-I'm also self learning web development and system administration on a lilte dedicated server.
+Passionate about all new technologies, I'm currently self learning system administration mounting my own infrastructure on a home lab.

 ## Used technologies